mtzeka/simple-view/README.md

 });
 ````

-Depending on what templating enging you are using, you will want to render `body` as raw html.
+Depending on what templating engine you are using, you will want to render `body` as raw html.